A Literature Festival for Regional Queensland Youth

 Nurturing a life-long love of literature since 1996

-Immanuel Lutheran College, Buderim, and the University of the Sunshine Coast present the award winning youth literature festival Voices on the Coast for South-East Queensland students at the University of the Sunshine Coast each autumn/early winter.
+Immanuel Lutheran College, Buderim, and USC present the award winning youth literature festival Voices on the Coast for South-East Queensland students at USC each autumn/early winter.
 The Sunshine Coast is just over an hour’s drive north of Brisbane and includes such popular holiday destinations as Noosa Heads, Coolum, Mooloolaba and Caloundra.